Track and Field Competition

 How it works

 Competitors are divided by age into Grades, A,B,C,D,E & Vet’s (or Masters).
-Competitors earn points for each event they participate in each week and points for running, throwing and jumping are tallied at the end of the season to determine the overall placings for Track & Field in all Grades.
-Athletes must compete in at least 50% of competition nights to be eligible for end of season medals/trophies.
+Competitors earn points for each event they participate in each week and points are tallied at the end of the season to determine the overall placings.
+Points for all running events determine winners of the Track category and then separate points for throwing and jumping events determine winners of the Field Category.
+This is undertaken for all Grades.

 Definition of Grades